 But, let's consider the other possibilities to fit inside a grilled portobello mushroom cap!

-- Grilled onions
+- Grilled Onions

-- Grilled mushrooms
+- Raw or Grilled Jalapenos

 - Pineapple (yep, it fits right in the mushroom hole)

-- Vegan cheese (of choice)
+- Vegan Cheese (of choice)

 - Vegan Coney Chili Sauce

-- Skinny Blackberry Dijon Sauce
+- Blackberry Dijon Sauce

 - Guacamole